Mañana Habit is a dream killer. Mañana habit prevents you from getting started. To achieve anything of worth, we must finish what we start.

 In the workplace, everything is urgent.
 Tasks may not be urgent to you, but there are always urgent to someone else.
 Those who send you text messages expect you to answer.
 Those who send you emails expect replies.
 That’s because they have many things to do in a day.

 For example, do you need to join every meeting?
 Do you need to be in every webinar?
-If being in a meeting is not important to your job, then joining it is stealing time from the more important.
+If being in a meeting is not important to your job, joining it is stealing time from the more important ones.

 What are my priorities?

 You set your priorities.
-You know what’s more important for your organization, for your team, and your career.
-Yet, it seems that everything is important because every customer (people who need your help) feels that they are important.
+You know what’s more important for your organization, your team, and your career.
+Yet, everything seems important because every customer (people who need your help) feels they are important.

 One technique you can use is task triage.
-Think like a doctor who has to help all people but cannot help them all at the same time.
+Think like a doctor who has to help all people but cannot simultaneously help them.

 How much time do I have?

 You work eight hours a day.
-If you spend two hours in meetings, then you only have six hours for other things.
-So even if you are efficient, you cannot go beyond the amount of time you have for a day.
+If you spend two hours in meetings, you only have six hours for other things.
+So even if you are efficient, you cannot go beyond the time you have for a day.

-Writing this explanation is longer than the time you need to answer those questions.
+Writing this explanation is longer than you need to answer those questions.
 So consider your obligation, priorities, and time.